Paldom/Mobile-CI/MAC_OS_JENKINS_SLAVE.md

-# Jenkins slave on Mac OS
+# Install Jenkins node for Android/iOS on Mac OS

 Ultimate walkthrough for setting up a Jenkins slave on Mac OS for iOS and Android development (and more).